Do you have a manuscript that needs another pair of eyes?

 What are you working on?
 How can I help?

-Sometimes I get booked for weeks or months at a time, but even then I can have unexpected openings.
+I am often booked for weeks or months at a time, but sometimes have unexpected openings.
 I've been working with some authors for years and will always try to fit short things in for them if I can.
-I can help with many different aspects and stages of scholarly writing (but I don't do indexing).
+I can help with many different aspects and stages of scholarly writing (but I don't do indexing or permissions handling).

 I know how hard scholarly writing can be.